lstoner/CI01/readme.txt

 Create a simple blog with CodeIgniter

-Written by Pisyek Kumar
-Email: pisyek@gmail.com
-Website: www.pisyek.com

 How-to:

-1. Create a database name blog.
+1. Create a database named CI01.

-2. Import the mySQL dump. (blog.sql)
+2. Import the MySQL schema file (schema.sql)

-3. Change the config.php and database.php according to your setting.
+3. Change the config.php and database.php according to your settings.

-4. That's all.

 Thanks.

 Tested with:

-Wampserver 2.1
+Wampserver 2.2
-PHP 5.3.5
+PHP 5.3.10
-MySQL 5.5.8
+MySQL 5.5.20